-Usually older dogs eventually will accept a new, younger dog.
+Usually, older dogs eventually will accept a new, younger dog or puppy.

 Some, however, will not make joining their pack easy for the newbie!